janipez/parallel-computing-python/README.md

 # Parallel Computing Python

-Some simple parallel programming examples for quick remembering.
+Some simple parallel programming examples for quickstart.